10 Snacks for Ulcerative Colitis

 Hummus, for example, contains protein and certain minerals including calcium, iron, phosphorus, potassium, sodium, B-vitamins.
 It also contains certain antioxidants like vitamin E, selenium, zinc, copper, manganese, and magnesium.

-Other nutrients found in whole-wheat toast include iron, potassium, phosphorus, and B-vitamins.
 Quick tip: consider smooth nut butter to make it more tolerable for your digestive system.

-Yogurt and Fruit
+Non-dairy yogurt and Fruit

-Orgain plant-based protein shakes and other nutritional shakes
+Plant-based protein shakes and other nutritional shakes

 This is a great option if you need a grab-and-go snack option.
 Orgain protein shakes are packed with nutrients including vitamins, minerals, protein, carbohydrates, and healthy fats.
 OWYN is another great nutritional shake that is plant-based and packed with nutrients.